etetteh/production_ml/diabetes/README.md

 ```
 pip install -r requirements.txt
 ```
+In case of issues regarding the installation of any of the library, refer to its documentation.

 ### training
 1. Initial step involves hyper-parameter optimization for each of the classifier used.